 General Directions for Processing Pickled Products

 1. Before beginning, review the information in the following steps.
 Assemble all equipment and ingredients.

 2. Visually inspect canning jars for nicks, cracks, uneven rims or sharp edges that may prevent sealing or cause jars to break.
 Screw bands may be reused.
 Check to ensure screw bands show no rust, are in good condition and fit properly on jars.
 Discard any jars and screw bands that are not in good condition.
 Use new metal lids each time to ensure a vacuum seal.
 Wash jars, screw bands and lids in hot soapy water.
 Rinse well.

 4. Use fresh, top quality produce.
 Wash thoroughly.
-Prepare according to recipe.
+Prepare according to the recipe.

-5. Drain one jar at a time into sink and fill jar immediately with prepared product, leaving headspace specified in recipe.
+5. Drain one jar at a time into the sink and fill the jar immediately with the prepared product, leaving headspace specified in the recipe.
 Headspace is the space at the top of the jar between the underside of the lid and the top of the food or liquid.

-8. Place filled jar into the raised canner rack.
+8. Place the filled jar into the raised canner rack.
 Repeat process with remaining jars and prepared product (starting at step 5).
-When all jars are filled or canner is full, lower rack into hot water.
-Be sure jars are covered by at least 1 inch (2.5 cm) of water; add boiling water, if required.
-Place lid on canner and turn heat to high.
+When all jars are filled or the canner is full, lower rack into hot water.
+Be sure jars are covered by at least 1 inch of water; add boiling water, if required.
+Place lid on the canner and turn heat to high.